Services

 Coaching

 My coaching services, offered at a reasonable cost, provide invaluable support for writers who need help planning and developing their first draft.
-When you sign up for coaching, I'll craft a plan tailored to your specific needs, ensuring it aligns with your goals.
+When you sign up for coaching, Ill craft a plan tailored to your specific needs, ensuring it aligns with your goals.

 Manuscript Assessment for Fiction and Nonfiction

-When I assess fiction, the criteria include theme, genre, readers, plot structure, subplots, pacing, settings, character development, dialogue, narrative style, voice, point of view, diction, and style.
+The manuscript assessment is a comprehensive process designed to give clients a clear understanding of their manuscript's potential.
+When I assess a work of fiction, I examine theme, genre, plot structure, subplots, pacing, settings, character development, dialogue, narrative style, voice, point of view, diction, and style.

 The criteria for nonfiction include thesis, genre/readers, development, organization, logical flow, clarity, voice, style, diction, and pacing.
+After reading your manuscript twice, taking notes as I go, I write a detailed letter that assesses the manuscripts strengths and weaknesses and includes specific suggestions (including examples) for revision

-Developmental editing assesses the entire manuscript and includes two hours of coaching, plus a longer, more detailed critique letter.
+Developmental editing assesses the entire manuscript and includes two hours of coaching, plus a detailed critique letter.
 The critique letter for a developmental edit is much longer and more in-depth than the one for the manuscript assessment.

+Copyediting requires two or three passes, including a final proofread.
 Typically, copyediting will identify any of the following:

 • redundancies & inconsistencies